 |Create||New objects of the current type can be created.
-Note that granting Create without Write does not allow user to save new objects.|
+Note that granting Create without Write does not allow a user to save new objects.|

 |Delete||Objects of the current type can be deleted.|

-The Security System intelligently processes reference properties such as AssignedTo and complex reference properties such as AssignedTo.Name - the current type's Type Permissions, the reference property type's Type Permissions, and each member's Member Permissions (in the property path) are considered.
-For example, when the SecuritySystem.IsGranted method is called to determine whether or not the current user can modify the AssignedTo.Name property, it checks the 'Read' operation for the current type, checks the 'Read' operation for the AssignedTo property of the current type, checks the 'Read' operation of the referenced type, and checks the 'Write' operation for the Name property of the referenced type.
-Intermediate checks for the 'Read' operation are required to consistently process different requests.
+To determine whether access to reference properties such as AssignedTo and complex reference properties such as AssignedTo.Name is allowed, the Security System checks the current type's Type permissions, the reference property type's Type permissions, and each member's Member permissions (in the property path).
+For example, when the SecuritySystem.IsGranted method is called to determine whether the current user can modify the AssignedTo.Name property, the Security System checks the following operations:

 Non-persistent object types are not included in the Type permissions list and are accessible to everyone.
 Add the non-persistent object type to the static SecurityStrategy.AdditionalSecuredTypes collection to include this type in the Type permissions list.